Mohamedaminhamdad/ctrlx-actions/README.md

 # Actions to build Apps for ctrlX

-GitHub Actions to build Apps for the [ctrlX Core](https://apps.boschrexroth.com/microsites/ctrlx-automation/en/portfolio/ctrlx-core/) from [Bosch Rexroth](https://www.boschrexroth.com/).
+This repository contains GitHub Actions to build Apps for [ctrlX OS](https://apps.boschrexroth.com/microsites/ctrlx-automation/en/portfolio/ctrlx-os/) and [ctrlX CORE](https://apps.boschrexroth.com/microsites/ctrlx-automation/en/portfolio/ctrlx-core/) from [Bosch Rexroth](https://www.boschrexroth.com/).

+You can use these actions in your repositories workflows to easily create an automated CI/CD pipeline.
+There are multiple actions that support you in different task (e.g. building, cross-compiling for ARM64, validation of json files, ...).

 * [Usage](#usage)
   * [Build Snap](#build-snap)